CatMilker/catfight-command-centre/README.md

 changelog.json          — version history (18KB)
 ```

-Ship DB (224 ships) and ship loadout data are baked directly into `index.html` for instant load with no fetch race conditions.
+Ship DB (224 ships), ship loadout data, and trade route data (110 stations across Stanton/Pyro/Nyx, classified by station type) are baked directly into `index.html` for instant load with no fetch race conditions.
 All other JSON files are lazy-loaded on page open.
 The tool works offline after first load via the service worker.

 ---